 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much of this medicine.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much of this m

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Things you must do

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking this medicine.

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking this medicine.

 If you become pregnant whilst taking this medicine, tell your doctor immediately.

 If you plan to have surgery that needs a general anaesthetic or you are going into hospital, tell the doctor and pharmacist that you are taking roxithromycin.